Cover Image for High-Risk Investments You Should Avoid in 2026

 Another almost sure way to nearly lose all your money is by investing in the “next big thing.”

 A few common examples of this today are cryptocurrencies, IPOs (Initial Public Offerings), and meme stocks.
-IPOs are often far too new to fully understand and hardly ever live up to the hype surrounding them going public, and meme stocks are driven high or low simply based on social media influence.
+IPOs carry inherent risk because there is no established track record for how a company will perform under the scrutiny of public trading.
+Meanwhile, meme stocks are driven high or low simply based on social media influence.

-But cryptocurrencies are the most notable example of this type of high-risk investment.
+Cryptocurrencies are the most notable example of this type of high-risk investment.
 Crypto is certainly poised to be “the next big thing,” which should make the savvy investor wary.
 Given their incredible volatility, your investment could gain or lose 50% in a day, making it extremely high-risk.
+Cryptocurrencies are high-risk because their value isn't tied to physical assets or company earnings, making their market price much harder to predict

 Rule #1 Investors learn how to manage their emotions and make sound decisions based on facts, not fanfare.